 Mattresses for Lower Back Pain

-Do you have trouble sleeping at night due to your lower back pain?
-Luckily, the type of mattress you choose to sleep on can have a significant impact on helping to alleviate this pain because just a little relief (especially when sleeping) can go a long way when it comes to lower back pain.
+Do you have trouble sleeping at night due to lower back pain?
+Luckily, the type of mattress you choose to sleep on can have a significant impact on alleviating this pain; a little relief (especially when sleeping) can go a long way when it comes to lower back pain.

 In fact, poor sleep can also contribute to worsening lower back pain.
 Thus, choosing the right mattress can provide more benefits than you would expect!